Kickstarter changed crowdfunding — but don’t call it a disruptor

 “There's only one way to move forward.
 And always being very open and direct with people just serves you in the long run.”

-Strickler and Charles Adler joined Chan to launch Kickstarter in 2009.
-Chan hatched the multibillion-dollar crowdfunding idea after failing to raise enough money to fund a Kruder & Dorfmeister concert in New Orleans in 2002.
+Strickler and Charles Adler joined Chen to launch Kickstarter in 2009.
+Chen hatched the multibillion-dollar crowdfunding idea after failing to raise enough money to fund a Kruder & Dorfmeister concert in New Orleans in 2002.

-Today, Chan, Strickler, and Adler are widely lauded as tech and crowdfunding disruptors — a characterization that Strickland rejects.
+Today, Chen, Strickler, and Adler are widely lauded as tech and crowdfunding disruptors — a characterization that Strickler rejects.

 “Disruptor, to me, feels aggressive,” says Strickler.
 “Film, games, the art world, product design, technology, these are all industries that are very different in a post-Kickstarter world.
 But for the most part, we are collaborators.”